-Applicants must first submit a letter of intent (LOI) by February 19, 2021.
+Applicants must first submit a letter of intent (LOI) by January 17, 2022.
 The FinTech Center will select LOIs based on the suitability of the topic and the scope and methodology of the writing.
-Selected researchers must submit a complete paper by August 30, 2021.
-The completed papers will undergo a peer-review process and up to five of those papers will be awarded $10,000 each.
+Selected researchers must submit a complete paper by August 1, 2022.
+The completed papers will undergo a peer-review process and up to five of those papers will be awarded up to $10,000 each.
 The competitive funding will be provided to the author(s) in proportion to the amount of work contributed to the final research paper.
-The announcement of awardees will be made on October 11, 2021.
-Awardees are expected to present their research findings at the HBCU Blockchain Research and Innovation Conference Friday, November, 13 and Saturday, November 14, 2021.
+The announcement of awardees will be made on September 19, 2022.
+Awardees are expected to present their research findings at the HBCU Blockchain Research and Innovation Conference Thursday, November, 17 and Friday, November 18, 2022.